HoboWizard1/wynncraftproject/README.md

 ## Description

-This project is a web application that interacts with the Wynncraft API to display player information.
+This project is a web application that interacts with the Wynncraft API to do it all.

 ## Features

 - Player information lookup
 - Character details display
+- Item information lookup

 ## Installation